Hpauric/readme-test/README.md

 ![](https://github.com/Hpauric/readme-test/blob/master/storedlinks-find-screenshot.png)

 There's a multitude of entries in the collection with the same URL that I entered while testing the interface.
+This is useful to know!